Pre-K Printable Fun

 Fire Sand Tray

-Use orange or red colored sand, have the child using their finger practice writing letters.
+Using orange or red colored sand, have preschoolers use their finger to practice writing letters.
+Provide printed letters for reference.

 Hose Letter Formation